Pukorokoro Miranda Naturalists’ Trust’s engagement with China, South Korea, North Korea and the East Asian-Australasian

 In March PMSC hosted a ceremony at which Vice-Minister of the China State Forestry Administration Chen Feng Xue and DOC Director General Lou Sanson signed a Memorandum of Agreement to work towards protection of shorebirds and their habitats.

 In April Riegen, and Melville were joined by Nigel Millius and Wendy Hare for this year’s expedition.
 A section of coast northwest of Mundok was surveyed and 38,000 shorebirds counted.
 Three additional sites classified as internationally important were located.
 In addition a banding training session was held in which 6 birds were caught with mist nets and banded.
 This was a first for our DPRK colleagues.

 In early May Riegen accompanied the New Zealand Ambassador to Beijing on a visit to the Luannan Coast Red Knot site.
 Accompanied by a significant number of Chinese officials, this was a highly successful profile-raising event, with the ambassador later describing it as his best day in China.

 There are several indications that increasing recognition of the importance of the Yellow Sea region for shorebirds is occurring in China.
 In June 2017 the government of Hebei announced a coastal reserve would be created which encompasses the Luannan site.
 In early 2017 the Chinese government announced it was seeking World Heritage status for most of the major shorebird sites in the region.
 It is clear that the long term efforts of PMNT have contributed to this outcome.

 In October NCUK staff spent 10 days on and around Sindo Island on the Chinese border where they investigated potential survey sites and logistics ahead of our proposed field season there in April 2018.
-It is proposed to conduct a simultaneous shorebird survey of the border region by two teams: one of PMNT and NCUK staff in NK and the other of PMNT members and Yalu Jiang staff in China.
-We are optimistic this will proceed, world geopolitical events permitting.
+It was proposed to conduct a simultaneous shorebird survey of the border region by two teams: one of PMNT and NCUK staff in NK and the other of PMNT members and Yalu Jiang staff in China.